Rendering a Sprite

 The final step is to render.
 We create a loop that continuously clears the screen and renders the triangle using gl.DrawArrays.
 The process renders to an off-screen buffer and that is swapped with the on-screen buffer on every frame.

-The code up to this point is in the src/01_rendering_a_sprite_part1 folder.
+The code up to this point is in the 01_rendering_a_sprite_part1 folder in the source repo.
 Play around with this code and try to move the triangle around the screen and change its shape by moving its vertices to new locations.
 Try adding another triangle by adding three more vertices to the triangle array.
 If you do that, also modify the call gl.DrawArrays(gl.TRIANGLES, 0, 3) to gl.DrawArrays(gl.TRIANGLES, 0, 6) which tells OpenGL to draw 6 vertices instead of three.

 Loading Images